-About this factsheet
+" About this factsheet

 This factsheet tells you about the NHS Continuing Healthcare Decision Support Tool and how to get one.
-We published this factsheet in May 2016.
-We will check the information is up to date in May 2018.
+We published this factsheet in May 2016 and we updated it in January 2018.
+We will check that the information is up to date in January 2020.

-You can download all of our factsheets from
+You can download all of our factsheets and booklets from our website www.hartlepool.gov,uk/childrensfactsheets

-www.hartlepool.gov.uk/childrensfactsheets